HongheZ/User-Operation-State-Model-Generator/README.md

 # User Operation State Model Generator

 ## About
-This is a tool we create in the research of "Automatic Generation of An Android User Operation State Model for Digital Forensics Analysis".
-We use this tool to construct state models based on Android event log for digital forensics investigators.
+This is a tool we create in the research of "Automatic Generation of an Android User Operation State Model for Digital Forensics Analysis."
+We use this tool to construct state models based on Android event logs for digital forensics investigators.